FSNB Review: Top-of-the-Line Savings Account APYs

 Millions of Readers

-Earn a Healthy Annual Percentage Yield with a Cents-able Savings Account
+Earn a Healthy Annual Percentage Yield (APY) with a Cents-able Savings Account.

 FSNB’s Cents-able Savings Account offers a lofty APY, which can help you grow your savings quickly.
-But savers looking to lock in growth with a CD will likely be disappointed in the rates available through FSNB.
+But savers looking to lock in growth with a certificate of deposit (CD) will likely be disappointed in the rates available through FSNB.

 FSNB, formerly known as Fort Sill National Bank, offers a range of deposit accounts.
-But the Cents-able Savings account stands apart from the other options with a APY.
+But the Cents-able Savings account stands apart from the other options with a annual percentage yield (APY).
 Plus, you can round up your debit card purchases to build your savings with spare change.

-• Both require a low minimum deposit of $5.
+• All accounts require a low minimum deposit of $5.

-• With the E-Advanced account, you can receive your direct deposit a day early.
+• With the Advanced account, you can receive your direct deposit a day early.

 • Each account allows you to round up your purchases to the next dollar and send the difference to your savings account.